STOCK TITAN

 • Plus Taxes: Adding back tax expenses (because tax rates vary by jurisdiction)

-Warning: EBITDA is not cash flow!
+Warning: EBITDA is not cash flow.
 It doesn't account for capital expenditures needed to maintain operations or changes in working capital.
-A company with great EBITDA can still go bankrupt if it can't manage its cash.
+A company with strong EBITDA can still face cash flow challenges.

 How to Calculate Net Debt to EBITDA